 - 1 Tablespoon Yellow Mustard

-- 1 teaspoon House TOG Seasoned Salt, or to taste
+- 1 teaspoon Homemade Seasoned Salt (or to taste)

 - 1 teaspoon Sea Salt

-- Cover the bowl and place in refrigerator to chill before serving.
+Cover the bowl and place in refrigerator to chill, until ready to serve.

 If you prefer not to use pickles, a stalk of diced celery is a nice replacement.